riverwm/river-classic/PACKAGING.md

   - `-Doptimize=ReleaseSmall`: Optimize for binary size,
   disable all assertions and runtime safety checks.

-Please use `-Doptimize=ReleaseSafe` when building river for general use.
-CPU execution speed is not the performance bottleneck for river, the GPU is.
+Please use `-Doptimize=ReleaseSafe` when building river-classic for general use.
+CPU execution speed is not the performance bottleneck for river-classic, the GPU is.
 Additionally, the increased safety is more than worth the binary size trade-off in my opinion.

 ## Build prefix and DESTDIR